sdnorm/tokani/README.md

 # Tokani

+### Git flow

+Feature branch off of `main`.
+Push feature branch and create a pull request.
+Pull requests will need to be removed before merging.

 ## Running Localy

 All Homebrew dependencies are listed in `Brewfile`, so you can install them all at once like this: